Elasticity (economics)

-In economics, elasticity measures the percentage change of one economic variable in response to a percentage change in another.
-If the price elasticity of the demand of something is -2, a 10% increase in price causes the demand quantity to fall by 20%.
+In economics, elasticity measures the responsiveness of one economic variable to a change in another.
+For example, if the price elasticity of the demand of a good is −2, then a 10% increase in price will cause the quantity demanded to fall by 20%.
+Elasticity in economics provides an understanding of changes in the behavior of the buyers and sellers with price changes.
+There are two types of elasticity for demand and supply, one is inelastic demand and supply and the other one is elastic demand and supply.

 Introduction

+The concept of price elasticity was first cited in an informal form in the book Principles of Economics published by the author Alfred Marshall in 1890.
+Subsequently, a major study of the price elasticity of supply and the price elasticity of demand for US products was undertaken by Joshua Levy and Trevor Pollock in the late 1960s.

 Elasticity is an important concept in neoclassical economic theory, and enables in the understanding of various economic concepts, such as the incidence of indirect taxation, marginal concepts relating to the theory of the firm, distribution of wealth, and different types of goods relating to the theory of consumer choice.
 An understanding of elasticity is also important when discussing welfare distribution, in particular consumer surplus, producer surplus, or government surplus.

 Elasticity is present throughout many economic theories, with the concept of elasticity appearing in several main indicators.
 These include price elasticity of demand, price elasticity of supply, income elasticity of demand, elasticity of substitution between factors of production, cross-price elasticity of demand, and elasticity of intertemporal substitution.

 In differential calculus, elasticity is a tool for measuring the responsiveness of one variable to changes in another causative variable.
 Elasticity can be quantified as the ratio of the percentage change in one variable to the percentage change in another variable when the latter variable has a causal influence on the former and all other conditions remain the same.
 For example, the factors that determine consumers' choice of goods mentioned in consumer theory include the price of the goods, the consumer's disposable budget for such goods, and the substitutes of the goods.